vijaydevmasters/ENPM661-PRJ3_PHASE2/README.md

 After running the script, you will be prompted to input the start and goal points.
 Here's an example of how you might provide this input:

 ```

 Click ENTER for entering default value
-Enter by how much the obstacles and map walls need to be bloated (default 5):
-Enter Robot Radius (default 5):
-Enter Step Size (1 to 10, default 5):
+Enter clearance in mm:  (default: 75):
-Enter start point (x, y,theta):  (default: 50,50,0):
+Enter start point (x, y,theta):  (default: 500,1000,0):
-Enter goal point (x, y,theta):  (default: 1150,50,30):
+Enter goal point (x, y,theta):  (default: 5700,1200):
+Enter RPM1 and RPM2 separated by comma:  (default: 50,100):
-Goal Threshold reached with correct orientation: (1147,745,30)
+Goal Threshold reached orientation: (1128.732,1038.74,103.48500000000001)

 ```

-In this example, the start point is at coordinates (50, 50, 0) and the goal point is at coordinates (1150, 50, 30).
+In this example, the start point is at coordinates (500, 1000, 0) and the goal point is at coordinates (5700, 1200).
 Please note that the coordinates should be within the dimensions of your obstacle map.